 Both Strava and the Apple Fitness app have wonderful features.
 I especially enjoy connecting with friends on Strava, but I never knew how to use the apps together.

 When you link Strava to the Health app, you see your Strava workouts in Apple’s Health app and the Fitness app.
-And you also have an import option to see your Apple Watch Workout app workouts listed in the Strava app.
+And you also have an automatic upload (or manually import) option to see your Apple Watch Workout app workouts listed in the Strava app.

 Before I knew how to use both apps together, I wasn’t utilizing Strava as much as I would have liked to.
 Now I feel that I can have the best of both apps and can accurately track my workouts.

 Not only is it easy to link the two together, but doing so allows you to track your workouts on your Apple Watch while leaving your iPhone at home.
 The setup is quick and easy, and working out without carrying your phone is a nice benefit.

 - 1 How to use Strava on your Apple Watch and leave your iPhone at home